freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Usage.md

 ###<a name="Suspend">Suspend</a> ( )

 **Description:** Triggers a suspend on all managed resources and puts the device into suspend mode.
 When the device comes back from suspend, all resources are resumed.
-All Resources need to implement <a href="specs/org.freesmartphone.Resource/#Suspend">Suspend</a> and  <a href="specs/org.freesmartphone.Resource/#Resume">Resume</a> if they have anything to prepare / recover  on suspend and resume.
+All Resources need to implement [Suspend](specs/org.freesmartphone.Resource.Suspend)</a> and  [Resume](specs/org.freesmartphone.Resource.Resume)</a> if they have anything to prepare / recover  on suspend and resume.

 ###<a name="Resume">Resume</a> ( ss )